At age 50, Gale Fritsche did something only two out of every three people his age do – and it ultimately saved his life.

 Fritsche, of Upper Macungie Township, is one of many people who notice no symptoms as the condition progresses.
 That’s one reason colon cancer screening is so important, says Fritsche’s hematologist oncologist, Usman Shah, MD, with LVPG Hematology Oncology.

 “If you find the polyp before it is cancerous, it can be removed early, greatly decreasing the risk for cancer developing at all,” Shah says.
-And while a colonoscopy is now covered by insurers at no cost through the Affordable Care Act, people still put it off.
+Cancer screening is now recommended by the U.S. Preventive Services Taskforce for people starting at age 45.